Meet the Staff

-Ruth Palmer is the CJL's administrator and a member of Princeton University's Office of Religious Life (ORL).
-Ruth is delighted to be part of a staff committed to creating a community that is so supportive of students and welcoming to all.
-Ruth started her Princeton career in 2007 as part of the first Whitman College staff.
-Ruth resides just a few miles north of Princeton in Montgomery Township with her family, and two daughters, Rebecca and Laura.
+Ruth Palmer, CJL Administrator, is a member of Princeton University's Office of Religious Life (ORL).
+Ruth is delighted to be part of a staff committed to creating a community that is supportive of students and welcoming to all.
+Ruth began her Princeton career in 2007 as part of the first Whitman College staff.
 Ruth holds a B.A. in Telecommunications from Indiana University, Bloomington.
 Most of her career was spent at AT&T as a manager supporting business long distance customers.
-Before coming to Princeton, Ruth devoted several years to the homefront, also serving as a school volunteer, freelance writer and substitute teacher.
-Ruth currently enjoys volunteering for the Red Cross, church, and the high school band program as a marching band chaperone, organizer of fundraising events or whatever she can do to support the band program.
-Ruth also enjoys biking, hiking, and anything outdoors.
+Before coming to Princeton, Ruth devoted a few years to the homefront, also serving as a school volunteer, freelance writer and substitute teacher.
+Ruth has two daughters in college.
+In her free time, Ruth enjoys travel and the great outdoors, especially biking and hiking.
+Ruth also likes to explore different cuisines and restaurants with friends, dabbles in gardening and home improvements, and does volunteer work for the Red Cross.